Magdalena Department Colombia Travel Guide

 For formal greetings, a handshake common for men.
 For women, a light kiss on the cheek (right cheek first) common with friends and acquaintances.
 Informally, a simple "Hola" sufficient.

-It is good manners to ask permission before taking close-close-up pictures of people.
+It is polite to ask permission before taking close-up photos of individuals.
 Always show respect for their wishes and cultural protocols.
-Avoid photographing military personnel or police officers without consent.
+Avoid photographing military personnel or police officers without permission.

 Dining and tipping practices blanketed in detail in other sections.

-Female solo travelers ought to exercise standard precautions, especially at night.
+Female solo travelers should exercise standard precautions, especially at night.
 Although usually safe, machismo can still be present, but respectful interaction important.
 Colombia generally progressive for LGBTQ+ rights in Latin America.

 Research specific hotels and tour operators for stated accessibility.
 Online travel forums or disability travel blogs offer anecdotal advice.